Kimyuhwanpeter/TF-2.3.0_Fix_resnet50/README.md

 * First fold for (generated from AFAD)Morph acc is 88.83 %
 * Second fold for (generated from AFAD)Morph acc is 89.97 %
 * (Generated from AFAD)Morph acc is 89.4 %

+* First fold for original AFAD acc is 97.2 %